tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 Open the lesson slides, move to the "Confidence Intervals" section and highlight the following:

-* Often in statistics, there is a disconnect between the results of a sample dataset and attempting to apply the results of a sample to the overall population.
-For example, analyzing the average height of `20` students at a school to assume the exact average height of the entire population of students at the school would be an erroneous assumption.
+* In statistics, there is often a disconnect between the results of a sample dataset and attempting to apply the results of a sample to the overall population.
+For example, analyzing the average height of `20` students at a school to assume the exact average height of the entire population of students in the school would be an erroneous assumption.
 Therefore, confidence intervals suggest a range of values where there is an `X%` chance that the true expected value would lie within the specified range.
 In this case, a `95%` confidence interval may suggest that there is a `95%` chance that the true average height of students would range in height between `4` ft and `6 ft`, or in other words, the `95%` of the expected height of students should lie within the range of `4` ft and `6 ft`.

   ![confidence-interval-probability-distribution](Images/confidence-interval-probability-distribution.png)

 * There is a tradeoff between the confidence, or likelihood of occurrence, of the expected result and the range of the upper and lower bounds of the confidence interval; the `X%` of the confidence interval suggests how wide or narrow the value range is.
-A `90%` confidence interval will have a narrower range and therefore is less confident than a `95%` confidence interval with a larger range.
+A `90%` confidence interval will have a narrower range and is therefore less confident than a `95%` confidence interval with a larger range.

   ![confidence-interval-comparison](Images/confidence-interval-comparison.png)